favna/ribbon/README.md

 - Playing games such as magic 8ball and flipping coins

+- Casino chips as currency

+- Music streaming from YouTube

 - Getting info on members and the current server

+- Monitor Twitch streamers and get a message when one goes live

+- Auto-moderation functions

+- Timed repeating messages

 - Many other commands.
 See [All Commands on the Wiki](https://github.com/Favna/Ribbon/wiki/All-Commands) for the full list